-An offer of securities to the public, as defined in Circular ODG/407/03 of 3 December 2003, 'Disclosure Standards'.
-See Rule BC-8.5.9.
+An offer of securities to the general public. (see Rule BC-8.5.9).

 Qualified by Exception

 A report issued by an appointed expert that is qualified and indicates that certain areas or issues remain unresolved or are unverifiable due to certain limitations imposed on the appointed expert's work.
 The report will clearly indicate the type and reason for exception and the action that would have been taken by the appointed experts had the mentioned limitation not been placed on their work.